wp-plugins/optify-for-wordpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Optify's plugin provides marketers with seamless integration between your content management system and the Optify B2B Inbound Marketing Platform.
+Optify's plugin provides marketers with seamless integration between WordPress and the Optify B2B Inbound Marketing Platform.

 == Description ==

 Optify harnesses the power of inbound marketing, attracting likely customers instead of pushing your message on questionable targets.
 With Optify for Wordpress running, you'll be able to accomplish the following:

 *   Drive more traffic to your site and attract more leads with SEO and social media
 *   Capture lead details from your website and Facebook
 *   Arm your sales and marketing teams with visitor intelligence, lead scoring and prospect alerts
 *   Track, report and share results

 In just seconds, Optify's Wordpress Plugin begins capturing information and intelligence on website visitors.